-Liberal Arts Core (LAC) Curriculum up to 46 credits
+Liberal Arts Core (LAC) Curriculum

 Note: The LAC Tier I requirement is waived for new students transferring 60 or more credits, provided that those credits include a minimum of 27 credits of liberal arts and sciences coursework including a math course above College Algebra and English Composition.
 A minimum of two Tier II LAC courses in different categories must be completed at Eastern.
 The LAC Tier III requirement must also be completed at Eastern.